Share the article!

 Be a freelancer without administration

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

 17. Not diversifying your income

-If your income base depends on a single customer, you expose yourself to unnecessary risk.
-If this customer decides to terminate your agreement, you will be left without any income.
+If your revenue base relies on a single customer, you're exposing yourself to unnecessary risk.
+If that customer decides to end your agreement, you will be left without any income.

-To diversify your income, make sure you are always looking for new clients and opportunities.
+To diversify your income, make sure you're always looking for new customers and opportunities.

 Don't put all your eggs in one basket and don't be afraid to try new things.

-You may find that some of the new ventures lead to even more success than your original freelance direction.
+You might find that some of these new ventures lead to even more success than your original freelance direction.

-18. Not having control over taxes and administration
+18. Not being on top of taxes and administration

-As a freelancer, you are responsible for reporting and paying your own taxes.
-It can come as a surprise to many people, and if you're not prepared, it can lead to a big tax bill at the end of the year.
+As a freelancer, you are responsible for filing and paying your own taxes.
+This can come as a surprise to many people, and if you're not prepared, it can lead to a big tax bill at the end of the year.

-Therefore, make sure you set aside money each month to cover your tax.
+Therefore, make sure you set money aside each month to cover your taxes.
 You may also want to work with an accountant or financial planner to help you understand the tax implications of freelancing.

 Be a freelancer without administration

-Use Factofly to invoice and get paid without having your own CVR number or registered company.
-We handle all the boring stuff, so you can spend your time where it's most fun.
+Use Factofly to invoice and get paid without having your own VAT number or registered company.
+We take care of all the boring stuff so you can spend your time where it's most fun.

-Master the most important foot mistakes and create a successful freelance career
+Master the key foot mistakes and build a successful freelance career

 Freelancing can be a great way to make money, but it's important to steer clear of the most common mistakes.

-By taking breaks, networking and keeping your skills up to date, you are well on your way to a successful freelance career.
+By taking breaks, networking and keeping your skills up to date, you'll be well on your way to a successful freelance career.

-And don't forget to diversify your income by seeking out new clients and opportunities.
+And don't forget to diversify your income by seeking out new customers and opportunities.

-Tax season can be difficult to navigate for freelancers, so make sure you're prepared by setting aside money each month and possibly working with an accountant or financial planner.
+Tax season can be tricky to navigate for freelancers, so make sure you're prepared by putting money aside each month and possibly working with an accountant or financial planner.